achvr/candidate-tests/README.md

 ## What do I need to do?

-Clone this repo into a branch.
+Clone this repo.
 Add your work, commit, push.
-We'll get a notice automatically.
+Open a pull request.

 ## CrazyDiv